3rror/colored_scripts/README.md

 # ColoredScripts

-Simplify the use of colors in ruby scripts.
+Ultra-minimal library to simplify the use of colors in ruby scripts.

 ## Installation